zhangyuan/lindorm-cli/README.md

 # lindorm-cli

-Unoffical Lindorm CLI, written in Go and with better developer experience and less bugs.
+Unoffical Lindorm CLI for TSDB （时序引擎）, written in Go and with better developer experience and less bugs.

 ## Usage